hbctraining/variant_analysis/lessons/11_IGV.md

 <img src="../img/Rename_track_IGV.png" width="600">
 </p>

-A window should pop-up and allow you to type the desired name of the track.
+A window should pop up and allow you to type the desired name of the track.
 Once you have typed the desired name, left-click <kbd>OK</kbd>:

 <p align="center">
 <img src="../img/Rename_track_manual_IGV.png" width="400">